 What you do each day is down to you, however, two days with AV in Kenya are rarely the same!
-You’ll spend your time assisting with a variety of activities including classroom support at a local school; tutoring and sports at an education centre; and getting your hands dirty with painting and renovating buildings with the community centre.
+You’ll spend your time assisting with a variety of activities including classroom support at a local school; coaching sports; and even getting your hands dirty with painting murals to brighten up their learning environment.
 It would be extremely helpful for you to spend time with students who have been left behind at the back of the class, helping them to read, write and speak English in smaller groups.

 Each day you can spend time socialising with the local community, usually over a cup of chai (sweet tea) or lunch.
 This is a great chance to get to know your colleagues and learn more about them.
 They will be keen to learn more about your life at home whilst you can practice your Kiswahili!
 Support will be on hand to show you round and advice on where to shop, the nearest internet café etc.